jim-collier/x9chroot/README.md

 Likewise, a virtual machine with a common Linux distro can't actually be created, practically speaking, this bare-bones.

 It is also somewhat suprising how difficult it is, to chroot into a chroot environment and arrive as your own unprivleged user.
-(Answers can be found, but most don't work - at least on Ubuntu 18.04.*.)
+(Answers can be found, but most don't work - at least on Ubuntu 18.04.\*.)
+It was even a challenge to get the terminal fully-functional.

+TL;DR: A lot of research and effort went into what seems like a dead-simple goal.

 ## Usage